Induced Minor Models. I. Structural Properties and Algorithmic Consequences: Preliminaries

+Two disjoint subgraphs, or vertex sets, in a graph $G$ are \emph{complete} to each other if every two vertices in different subgraphs, or vertex sets, are adjacent.
+Similarly, they are \emph{anticomplete} to each other if no two vertices in different subgraphs, or vertex sets, are adjacent.

 A \emph{path} in a graph $G$ is a sequence $v_1 \ldots v_k$ of pairwise distinct vertices of $G$ such that $v_i$ is adjacent to $v_{i+1}$, for every integer $i$ such that $0\leq i \leq k-1$.
 We also view the empty set as an empty path.
 Given a nonempty path $P = v_1\ldots v_k$, we define the \emph{length} of $P$ as $k-1$, its \emph{endpoints} as the vertices $v_1$ and $v_k$, and its \emph{interior} as the subpath $v_2\ldots v_{k-1}$ (which is empty if $k\le 2$).
+We also call \emph{internal vertices} the vertices in the interior of $P$.
 A \emph{chord} of a path in $G$ is an edge in $G$ whose endpoints are non-consecutive vertices of the path.
 A path is \emph{chordless} if it has no chord.
 Given a path $P = v_1\ldots v_k$ and two vertices $a$ and $b$ on $P$ such that $a = v_i$ and $b = v_j$ where $1\le i\le j\le k$, we denote by $aPb$ the subpath of $P$ from $a$ to $b$, that is, the path $v_i\ldots v_j$.
 Given an integer $k\ge 3$, a \emph{cycle of length $k$} in a graph $G$ is a sequence $v_1\ldots v_kv_1$ of vertices of $G$ such that the vertices $v_1,\ldots, v_k$ are pairwise distinct, $v_i$ is adjacent to $v_{i+1}$ for all $i\in \{1,\ldots, k-1\}$, and $v_k$ is adjacent to $v_1$.
 A \emph{chord} of a cycle in $G$ is an edge in $G$ whose endpoints are non-consecutive vertices of the cycle.
 A cycle is \emph{chordless} if it has no chord.
-For convenience, and when there is no ambiguity, we will not distinguish between a path and its vertex set (and the same for a cycle), nor between a set of vertices and the subgraph it induces.
-For example, for a vertex $v$ in a path $P$, we write $P\setminus v$ to denote the subgraph induced by $V(P)\setminus \{v\}$, etc.
+For convenience, and when there is no ambiguity, we do not distinguish between a path and its vertex set, and the same for a cycle.

 An \emph{independent set} in a graph $G$ is a set of pairwise nonadjacent vertices.
 A \emph{clique} in $G$ is a set of pairwise adjacent vertices.
-A \emph{triangle} is a clique of size three.
+The \emph{clique number} of a graph $G$, denoted by $\omega(G)$, is the maximum cardinality of a clique in $G$.
+A \emph{triangle} is a clique of size~$3$.
 The graph $K_{p,q}$ is a complete bipartite graph with parts of size $p$ and $q$, respectively.
+The \emph{chromatic number} of a graph $G$, denoted by $\chi(G)$, is the minimum integer $k$ such that the vertex set of $G$ is a union of $k$ independent sets.